 Irregular Employment Agreements (IEA)

-An Irregular Employment Agreement (IEA) is an contract the temporarily (under 90 calendar days) hires an individual as an employee of the University to complete the tasks outlined in the contract.
+An Irregular Employment Agreement (IEA) is a contract that temporarily (under 90 calendar days) hires an individual as an employee of the University to complete the tasks outlined in the contract.
 The IEA may be used for individuals from outside the University who are not classified as independent contractors or for current faculty or unclassified where the services provided are outside of the current scope of duty.
 Classified employees are not eligible to be paid on IEAs.
 Please reach out to Human Resources for assistance with these instances.

 Other types of contracts include: